edgarcosta/endomorphisms/examples/corpus/README.md

 `-w run -o run/results.tsv` would have the completing run delete its own output, so the script refuses that combination up front with exit **64**.

-The pending set is keyed on `(id, B)`, matching the `(id, kind, B)` dedup in step 1.
-So a second pass at a higher `B` may be aimed at an output file that already holds the cheap rows: those ids are re-run and the new rows appended, rather than the pass reporting "already done, 0 to run" and exiting.
-Separate files per pass work too; `report.py` takes any number of result files.
+Resume is currently unreliable for these escalating runs: result column 3 is the rung reached, while the planner compares it with the requested cap.
+To restart or extend a run, supply `--ids` explicitly.
+Separate result files per pass are safe, and `report.py` accepts any number of them.

 ### The bound is not monotone in `B`